yoneLLR/twrp-device_infinix_Infinix-X689B/README.md

-# twrp-device_infinix_Infinix-X689B
-Infinix Hot 10s TeamWin &amp; OrangeFox Recovery tree
+# OrangeFox Recovery tree for the Infinix Hot 10s ( Infinix-X689B )